percona/pmm-doc/docs/install-pmm/index.md

 On each PMM Client, you configure then add to PMM Server's inventory the node or service you want to monitor.

-??? info "Services that you can monitor"
+??? info "Which services you can monitor?"

     - [MySQL] (and variants: Percona Server for MySQL, Percona XtraDB Cluster, MariaDB);
     - [MongoDB];